ebzzry/barf/README.md

 ========

 This utility provides a single `nix` binary for managing your Nixpkgs and NixOS installation.
 It makes it easier, at least for me, instead of memorizing many commands with different interfaces.
+This is not exhaustive and only covers the commands listed [here](#commands).

 For the lazy and impatient, click [here](#frombinary).
 Only Linux x86-64 binaries, for now.
 You still need the the items in [system dependencies](#systemdependencies), for the program to work.